-Bottom line: Your code needs to work, regardless of the abstraction given for mobiles and branches.
+Bottom line: Your code needs to work, regardless of the how the abstraction for mobiles and branches is implemented.
+You are not guaranteed a particular implementation.
+You are just guaranteed that the abstraction itself will work.
 So, if the underlying implementation were changed to:

 (define (make-mobile lb rb) (lambda (msg) (cond ((= msg 0) lb) ((= msg 1) rb)))) (define (left-branch mobile) (mobile 0)) (define (right-branch mobile) (mobile 1)) (define (make-branch l s) (lambda (msg) (cond ((eq? msg 'length) l) ((eq? msg 'structure) s)))) (define (len branch) (branch 'length)) (define (struct branch) (branch 'structure)) (define weight? number?) (define (mobile? structure) (not (weight? structure)))